DUI Lawyer

 Inyo County DUI defense.

-How DUI cases move through the Inyo County Superior Court in Independence, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Inyo County.
+How DUI cases move through the Inyo County Superior Court in Independence, the DMV 10-day hearing deadline, and how the US Route 395 corridor through the Eastern Sierra shapes the county's DUI cases.

 The Inyo County Superior Court